akxsha/site/src/pages/about.md

 We build for a feature-rich web without trusted intermediaries.

 Concordance is a public goods lab challenging the current paradigm of web infrastructure.
-We envision and design tools for a future where personal data never leaves the hand of its owner.
+We envision and design tools for a future where personal data never lives outside of the control of the individual.
 <!---
 Founded on the belief that everyone has a right to transparency,
 ### Mission